HomePittsburgh: A Geek HistoryThe Album Art of Mozelle Thompson

 In 1944, Mozelle Thompson won Scholastic Art Awards for both painting and fashion designs, leading to his first published illustration in a national magazine, Mademoiselle, at the age of seventeen.
 A scholarship to the Parson’s School of Design in New York followed shortly thereafter, with additional artwork gracing the pages of Vogue and Glamour, as well as a second scholarship to study abroad in Paris and Rome.

-Thompson still found time to regularly return to Pittsburgh, however, creating window displays and fashion advertisements for Gimbles Department Store.
+Thompson still found time to regularly return to Pittsburgh, however, creating window displays and fashion advertisements for the Gimbles Department Store.
 In 1953, meanwhile, Mozelle Thompson illustrated his initial record album cover, one of the first African Americans ever to do so.
-He went on to create an additional 120 similar illustrations before his death in 1969, likewise making him one of the most prolific album cover artists of all time.
+He went on to create an additional 120 similar illustrations before his death in 1969, making him one of the most prolific album cover artists of all time.

 Despite such success, the above information cannot be found on Wikipedia or any biographical website dedicated to Mozelle Thompson.
 Instead, the story of Thompson’s life has slowly been pieced together by Jason Molyneaux, a Pittsburgh-based DJ also known as J. Malls.